-- The cost drivers used to apportion Shared Service costs are appropriate and result in recharges which fairly reflect actual workloads and costs. - The Local Government Finance Act 2012 introduced a business rates retention scheme that enabled local authorities to retain a proportion of the business rates generated in their area, with effect from 1 April 2013.
+- The cost drivers used to apportion Shared Service costs are appropriate and result in recharges which fairly reflect actual workloads and costs.
+The methodology for the apportionment of costs (predominantly staffing costs) are split on a defined basis which reflects the level of caseload attributable to each individual service.
+The methodology and mechanisms used to calculate the cost allocations are reviewed and reported to the Audit Committee on an annual basis.
+The final actual shared services split formulae are adjusted if they exceed a tolerance level of 3% from the original estimate. - The Local Government Finance Act 2012 introduced a business rates retention scheme that enabled local authorities to retain a proportion of the business rates generated in their area, with effect from 1 April 2013.
 Provision is made for likely refunds of business rates as a result of appeals, against the rateable value of business properties.
 The appeals provision is based on the total value of outstanding appeals at the year end as advised by the Valuation Office Agency.
-Using this information an assessment was made about the likely success rate of appeals and their value. - The ongoing impact of the Covid-19 pandemic has created uncertainty surrounding illiquid asset values.
-As such, the Pension Fund property and infrastructure allocations as at 31 March 2020 are difficult to value according to preferred accounting policy.
-Professional Valuers have not been actively valuing many similar sized assets in the market due to the current lockdown environment.
-As such movements in the value of investments due to current economic uncertainty will affect the valuation of the pension liability.
-If the value of investments is found to have changed from the estimates used by the actuaries, it will impact the overall value of the pension liability.
-For instance, a 5% increase in the pension liability would have an impact of £2.4m on the financial statements.
+Using this information an assessment was made about the likely success rate of appeals and their value.